vemonet/mcp-registry/README.md

 - 🌍 Access all MCP servers published to the official MCP registry
 - 🔎 Search by server name, and filter by last published date
-- 🏷️ Browse published versions of a server
+- 🏷️ Browse the published versions of a server
 - 📥 Install MCP servers into compatible clients in 1 click (VSCode and Cursor)
 - 🧩 Build a stack from selected MCP servers, and export to VSCode `mcp.json`, or Cursor config formats
 - 🦊 Runs entirely in the browser, and fetches data directly from [registry.modelcontextprotocol.io](https://registry.modelcontextprotocol.io/docs)